-- 10. How will use of e-Manifest relate to the Department of Transportation (DOT) hazardous material regulations (HMR) requirement to use a shipping paper?
+9. How will use of e-Manifest relate to the Department of Transportation (DOT) hazardous material regulations (HMR) requirement to use a shipping paper?

 EPA is coordinating with DOT during the development of e-Manifest.
 The system will generally allow a user to produce a manifest that satisfies the DOT HMR requirement for a shipping paper.
 One key point is that DOT currently requires that a hard copy shipping paper be placed in the cab of the transport vehicle during transportation.
 Therefore, handlers using e-Manifest will still need to comply with that requirement (e.g., print the manifest from the e-Manifest system).

-- 11. Does the use of e-Manifest satisfy EPA and Department of Transportation (DOT) hazardous material regulations (HMR) recordkeeping requirements for retention of the manifest?
+10. Does the use of e-Manifest satisfy EPA and Department of Transportation (DOT) hazardous material regulations (HMR) recordkeeping requirements for retention of the manifest?

 Yes.
-Proper use of e-Manifest will satisfy the EPA RCRA recordkeeping requirements for hazardous waste generators, transporters, and receiving facilities.
+Proper use of e-Manifest satisfies the EPA RCRA recordkeeping requirements for hazardous waste generators, transporters, and receiving facilities.
 DOT HMR requires companies to retain a copy of the shipping paper (manifest), or an electronic image.
 DOT allows companies to retain shipping papers electronically, as long as a hard copy is provided to an authorized representative upon request.
-The retention periods supported by e-Manifest will meet or exceed DOT's three-year record retention requirements for hazardous waste shipping papers.Yes, the e-Manifest requirements will become effective on the same date in all states.
-In its recent User Fee final rule, EPA announced that the effective date for the e-Manifest requirements and the e-Manifest system is June 30, 2018.
+The retention periods supported by e-Manifest will meet or exceed DOT's three-year record retention requirements for hazardous waste shipping papers.

 3. Do I have to pay a fee if I make corrections in e-Manifest?

 No. Under the final rule, there is no fee associated with data corrections that interested persons may submit at any time after an original manifest has been submitted to e-Manifest.

 4. What is EPA doing with the user fees it collects from e-Manifest?

 The fees that EPA collects from e-Manifest and places in a U.S. Treasury account are to be used solely to offset EPA's costs in developing, operating, maintaining, and updating the e-Manifest program, as required under the e-Manifest Act.
 EPA's program-related costs include the Agency's intramural and extramural costs in establishing and operating the e-Manifest system, including the costs of developing the program's implementing regulations, as well as the costs related to managing the program.

-- 6. How does e-Manifest handle rejected loads by the receiving facility and who pays the manifest user fees in this case?
+5. How does e-Manifest handle rejected loads by the receiving facility and who pays the manifest user fees in this case?
 What about partial rejections?

 If the entire shipment is rejected, the manifest rules allow the rejecting facility to forward the entire shipment to an alternate receiving facility on the original manifest.
 In such a case, the alternate facility is responsible for signing the manifest, submitting this manifest to the e-Manifest system, and paying the fee.
 If a waste is partially received and partially rejected by the original facility, the original facility is responsible for submitting the original manifest to the system and paying the related fee for the processing of the partial receipt data.
 The re-shipment of the rejected portion of wastes to another receiving facility requires a second manifest, and the alternate receiving facility designated on the second manifest to receive the rejected wastes is then responsible for submitting this second manifest to the system and paying its associated fee.